 Our lines of business

-Seven major water storage dams providing water for irrigation customers, urban water authorities and the Latrobe Valley power generators.
+- Asset Futures – Tasked with modernising and managing our assets throughout their lifecycle including seven major water storage dams providing water for irrigation customers, urban water authorities and the Latrobe Valley power generators.
+Portfolio consists of Capital Delivery, Capital Planning, Headwork Operations, and Dam Safety.

 What Can We Offer You

-- Opportunities for flexible hours and working conditions, including working from various locations and from home
+- Opportunities for flexible hours and working conditions, including working from various locations, and working from home

 - An extensive health promotion program